 I walked in on my sports geek husband watching TV recently.
 He was watching a movie/documentary on ESPN about a guy named Todd Marinovich.
 I never heard of Marinovich but I found the story interesting.

-My sports geek husband also sent me this link about NFL star Rob Gronkowski.
+My sports geek husband also sent me this old link about recently retired NFL star Rob Gronkowski.
 In the article Gronkowski said that his father used to hurl tennis balls at Rob and his brothers when he was 4 years old in an effort to get them the football skills needed to be a professional athlete.
-Mr. Gronkowski was always quick to remind his sons that there is always someone out there gunning to be better than they are.
+Mr Gronkowski was always quick to remind his sons that there is always someone out there gunning to be better than they are.
 I can’t imagine beaning my son with tennis balls in hopes he can parlay a skill out of it make it professionally but I can’t argue with the Gronkowski success.
 Rob and his brothers all made it in the NFL.

 Am I taking the whole competition aspect of youth sports and kids’ activities too lightly?
 I guess I never realized that there are parents out there with dollar signs in their eyes firing tennis balls at 4 year olds.
 I’m not bemoaning parents that drive their children.
 To each their own.
-But, it’s a little scary for me to think that my son may have gotten involved with the guitar “too late” at the age of 12 if he ever did decide he wanted to be the next Eddie Van Halen or that he’s past his prime if he ever wanted to aspire to be the next Andrew Luck.
+But, it’s a little scary for me to think that my son may have gotten involved with the guitar “too late” at the age of 12 if he ever did decide he wanted to be the next Eddie Van Halen or that he’s past his prime if he ever wanted to aspire to be the next Justin Herbert.
 I guess I can take solace in the fact that he’s currently not on the path to becoming the next Todd Marinovich.

 What do you think about Parenting Young Athletes to be Pro Athletes?